InvertGames/uFrame.Documentation/uFrameECS/API/EntityProxies.md

 # Entity Proxies - Creating Composite Entities

 Let's say you have a set of components that all need to work together, or a composite entity.
-For examplea menu screen made up of the following:
+For example, a menu screen made up of the following:

 - UsernameInput
 - PasswordInput